Union Station (Toronto): Subway connection

 The first major change to Union Station took place in 1954 when the Toronto Transit Commission opened its Union subway station adjacent to Union Station but buried beneath Front Street West.
 This subway station acted as the southern terminus of its new subway line.
 The subway station included a direct tunnel connection to the lower level passenger concourse.
 This passageway was closed and replaced by the direct connection between the railway station and the subway station in 1979 when the subway station mezzanine was renovated and enlarged.
 In 1990, the TTC's Harbourfront LRT project added an underground streetcar loop now used by the 509 Harbourfront and 510 Spadina streetcar lines.
-TTC passengers using the Union subway and streetcar station may transfer between both modes without entering the Union Station proper.
+TTC passengers using the Union subway and streetcar station may transfer between both modes without entering Union Station proper.

 Metro Centre redevelopment proposal

-During the early 1970s, Canada's two major passenger railways, the Canadian Pacific Railway and Canadian National, were reducing their services to the bare minimum mandated under the Canadian Transport Commission, largely as a result of unsustainable losses caused by increased competition from new, subsidized four-lane highways and airports.
+During the early 1970s, Canada's two major passenger railways, the Canadian Pacific Railway and Canadian National, were reducing their services to the bare minimum mandated under the Canadian Transport Commission, largely as a result of unsustainable losses caused by increased competition from new subsidized four-lane highways and airports.

-The third Union Station's future was looking bleak by 1972, when both railways sought to increase return on their underutilized waterfront rail classification yards which was being viewed as valuable real estate.
+The third Union Station's future was looking bleak by 1972, when both railways sought to increase return on their underutilized waterfront rail classification yards which were being viewed as valuable real estate.
 Both CN and CP began to abandon their extensive waterfront rail classification yards south of the passenger station to make way for urban redevelopment.
 The Gardiner Expressway project was constructed over part of the railway property and CN had proposed constructing a telecommunication tower (what would become the CN Tower later that decade).

 CN and CPR proposed a "Metro Centre" development on the south side of Front Street on the site of Union Station and proposed to demolish the structure (which was costing an increasing amount of property taxes but not bringing in revenue).
 The proposed Metro Centre development was strikingly similar to what occurred with New York City's Penn Station and would have consisted of an underground fourth Union Station (the terminal trackage would have been buried), a convention centre, a telecommunications tower, along with complementary office and retail developments.
 Local opposition to the proposal was successful in having the city council's decision to support the Metro Centre development overturned and Union Station was saved.

 Although it was converted from coal to natural gas, the Central Heating Plant built in 1929 was decommissioned in the 1980s, and demolished in 1990.
-It is now site of The Ice condo towers.
+It is now the site of the Ice condominium towers.

-In 1978, CN and CP transferred responsibility for their passenger rail services to Via Rail, a new federal Crown corporation; however, CN and CP retained their 50% ownership shares of the TTR.
+In 1978, CN and CP transferred responsibility for their passenger rail services to Via Rail, a new federal Crown corporation but retained their 50% ownership shares of the TTR.